rafalkaliszdev/app2md/README.md

 1. i've tried to keep this app minimalistic (no need for n-tier layered architecture, only 1 .csproj)

 ## honest criticism
-1. "database" implementation is not best
+1. "database" implementation is not best (minimalistic)
+2. no services real services
+3. no dependency injection in services
+4. no logging (especially events or errors)
+5. remote validation could be done in real (not dummy) use case
+6. no stored procedure
+7.